An Arithmetic Characterization of 2-Generated Numbers: Main Results

 To prove the converse, we use induction on $k$.
 For the base case $k=1$, the statement holds trivially.
-Now, assume it is true for some $k>1$.
 The inductive case is addressed by considering the following two cases: \begin{description} \item[(i)] $e_1 = 2$; \item[(ii)] $e_1 = 1$. \end{description}

 \textbf{Case (i):} Suppose $n = p_1^{2}p_2^{e_2}\dots p_k^{e_k}$ is cube-free and for every $i>j$, $p_j\nmid (p_{i}-1)$ or $e_i=1$.
 Since $n$ is an odd and cube-free number, by Corollary~\ref{cor:tower}, the group $G$ is of the form $S_{p_1} \rtimes_{\phi} H$, where $S_{p_1}$ is the Sylow $p_1$-subgroup of $G$, $H$ is a subgroup of order $n/p_1^2$, and $\phi$ is a homomorphism from $H$ to $\Aut(S_{p_1})$.